Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Applications

-As an example, we visualize the optimal \emph{stochastic} policy (mapping from the state space to the action space) at 9:00 a.m. in Fig. \ref{Randompolicy1} (only for the states visited in the sample paths).
-One may note that for some states, the probability (to take action) is generally distributed among a small groups of actions.
-However, for some states like $\{171, 296, 297, 321, 322, 696, 697, \cdots \}$, the probability distributions scatter among a larger group of actions.
-This is attributed to their low occurrence frequency in the sample paths while performing the GBPI to learn policy, which is confirmed by investigating the occurrence of those states as shown in Fig. \ref{StateDistribution9am1}.
-However, this also implies that those states are rare case and deserve less computation.
+Last, we visualize the obtained stochastic policy (a mapping from the state space to the action space) at 9:00 a.m. in Fig. \ref{Randompolicy1} (only for the visited states in the sample paths) as an example.
+From the figure, we can have some insights regarding the characteristics of GB-L for HVAC control.
+We note that for many states, the probability is concentrated within a small groups of actions.
+However, for some states like $\{171, 296, 297, 321, 322, 696, 697, \cdots \}$, the probability distributions scatter more diversely on the action space.
+The latter is attributed to the low occurrence of those states in the sample paths (see \ref{StateDistribution9am1}), resulting in fewer updates.
+Conversely, this implies those states occur with lower probability and deserve less computation.